Analysis | Ron Johnson comes close to getting the point

 “This isn’t about race.
 It’s about riots.
 The rioters who burned Kenosha weren’t of any one ethnicity; they were united by their radical leftism,” Johnson writes.
 “Their politics, together with their taste for violence — so different from the Trump supporters I know personally or the Trump rallies we all saw carried out peacefully — should concern us.”

 And that, right there, is the point.
-That’s the insight which Johnson reveals yet which he somehow fails to grasp.
+That’s the insight that Johnson reveals yet which he somehow fails to grasp.

-The senator’s effort to equate the Capitol attack with acts of violence which spun out of last year’s demonstrations is not a new one.
+The senator’s effort to equate the Capitol attack with acts of violence that spun out of last year’s demonstrations is not a new one.
 There are a variety of differences, including that the latter was predicated on concerns about police treatment of people of color and the former on false claims that the 2020 presidential election was stolen.
 Johnson’s datapoint on that violence is also misleading.
 The research he cites found that there were 10,600 demonstrations, of which fewer than 570 included demonstrators engaging in violence.
 By contrast, there were three major pro-Trump protests after the 2020 election in Washington; all three (in November, December and January) ultimately involved participants later engaging in acts of violence.
 (Various other protests around the country in support of Trump ended without incident — and almost certainly with less frequent intervention from law enforcement.)

 But the violent actors in Washington aren’t the Trump supporters who Johnson knows.
 Johnson knows lots of Trump supporters and the ones he knows are peaceful.
 Ergo: They aren’t a problem.